 County Linen is also committed to equal opportunities, ensuring employees have access to fair wages, career progression and development opportunities regardless of background or circumstance.

-We are committed to maintaining safe working conditions across its factories, offices and operational areas.
+We are committed to maintaining safe working conditions across our factories, offices and operational areas.

 Regular risk assessments, training and operational procedures support high safety standards throughout the organisation.
 Employees are provided with appropriate personal protective equipment (PPE), well-maintained facilities and the resources needed to perform their roles safely and effectively.